b3yond/solidarityGame/CONCEPT.md

 * Food Machines
 * Vending Machines
 * Medical Bots
+* Physical augmentations?

 Tools
 * Weapons
 * Pushcart
 * Armor
-* Buidlings out of trash parts
+* Buidlings out of mushrooms

 Ecology
 * Solar Energy
 * Wind Energy
 * Hydroelectric Energy
 * Synthetic Drugs (are sellable, improve individual performance and fun)
+* Bioengineering (use fast evolution to create more species diversity)

 ## Politics

 The representative democracy can be more or less authoritarian.

+When a policy is introduced, a video explaining the progress is sent to each fakebook user.

 ### Political System